New Jersey Drug Crime Attorney

-Garber Law has been practicing criminal defense law in Camden County and throughout New Jersey and Pennsylvania for over 28 years.
-If you have charged with a crime, including a drug crime, you will have an immediate concern about spending time in jail, about what you should say and not say (you should be silent), your reputation, your job and your family.
-We can address those immediate concerns.
+Garber Law, P.C. has been practicing criminal defense law in Camden County and throughout New Jersey and Pennsylvania for over 28 years.
+If you have been charged with a crime, including a drug crime, you will have an immediate concern about spending time in jail, about what you should say and not say (you should be silent), your reputation, your job and your family.
+An experienced New Jersey drug crime attorney can address those immediate concerns.

 Our attorneys have experience handling a wide variety of criminal cases.
 If you or someone you know has been charged with a drug crime, time is of the essence.
 You should contact a criminal defense lawyer as soon as possible.
 Your lawyer can explain your rights including your right to remain silent.
 In some cases, a drug defense lawyer can help stop charges from being filed at the start.